aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/faq/index.md

     }
     ```

-??? faq "How do I create a role for use by Azure Sentinel using the new S3 Connector method?"
+??? faq "1.6.15.
+How do I create a role for use by Azure Sentinel using the new S3 Connector method?"

     #### How do I create a role for use by Azure Sentinel using the new S3 Connector method?